A2 milk: Australia and New Zealand

 The a2 Milk Company focused its initial efforts on urging farmers to undertake breeding programs to develop herds that would produce milk with predominantly A2 protein.
 The launch of the milk was delayed by opposition from Fonterra, which had contracts with about 98% of New Zealand dairy farms.
 These contracts were protected under New Zealand law by the Dairy Industry Restructuring Act of 2001.

 Seeking leverage in the battle with Fonterra over access to farmers, and over patent rights, Howard Paterson, the CEO of A2 Corporation, led the company into litigation against Fonterra, asking the New Zealand High Court to order Fonterra to put health warnings on its conventional milk concerning risks of type 1 diabetes, heart disease, autism and schizophrenia due to the presence of A1 beta-casein, and to force Fonterra to publicly disclose all the information it had about the links between A1 beta-casein and health risks.

 The litigation threatened New Zealand's economy and international reputation as at the time Fonterra was responsible for 20% of New Zealand's exports.
 The press over the litigation and public concern over the claims of A2 Corporation led the New Zealand Food Safety Authority and the Ministry of Health and the Food Standards Australia and New Zealand to issue reports and statements confirming the safety of conventional milk.

-A2 Corporation was able to obtain agreements with enough dairy farmers to launch its milk in New Zealand at the end of April 2003.
+A2 Corporation obtained agreements with enough dairy farmers to launch its milk in New Zealand at the end of April 2003.
 In the middle of 2003, both founders of the company died.
 In July, Paterson was found dead in his hotel room during a business trip at the age of 50.
 A month later Dr. Corran McLachlan died of cancer at the age of 59.
 In New Zealand it is illegal to make health claims about a food product without providing scientific evidence and registering the food as a medicine, and in November 2003 the New Zealand Commerce Commission advised that A2 Corporation Ltd and its licensed a2 MILK brand producers had agreed to amend the health claims in their promotional material following a warning from the commission.
 By end of 2003 the weakened A2 Corporation had withdrawn the litigation against Fonterra and negotiations had resumed.